 Whether your coursework is online or in the classroom, below are the technology recommendations to help make your experience in the College of Business a success.

-All courses have technology guidelines, review the Technology Recommendations section for guidance on hardware and software.
+All courses require access to technology, review the Technology Recommendations section for guidance on hardware and software.

 PREPARE FOR YOUR ON CAMPUS COURSE

 D2L - Most courses will use D2L Brightspace for course material, announcements and grades.
 Make sure your web browser on your device is properly configured to use the system.
 Run a System Check

 Zoom - It is a good idea to test your video in Zoom before a meeting or webinar.
 You can do that either manually or via a test meeting.

 - Make sure you have the correct software installed:

 - For instructions on testing video for your specific device, read How Do I Test My Video? in the Zoom Help Center.

 - Test your Zoom software at zoom.us/test.
 This will launch a meeting where you are the only participant (you can then invite others if you want to).
 This option lets you test your audio and video even if you don't have the Zoom desktop client installed.

 - Visit the University Zoom support page for additional information: https://mankato.mnsu.edu/it-solutions/help-support/zoom-getting-started/